 One of the biggest issues facing employers in optics, whether multiple or independent, is the recruitment and retention of staff.

 We wanted to understand what drives optometrists’ career choices and what they want for their futures.
-We also wanted to understand what employers and managers in optics want from their own careers, and to understand their problems, and their successes, in recruiting and retaining staff.
+We also wanted to hear from employers and managers about their problems, and their successes, in recruiting and retaining staff.

 Outcomes from the survey